Borealis-BioModeling/qspy/docs/model-summary-generator.md

 - Initial conditions
 - Rules
 - Observables
-- (Optionally) a model diagram if SBMLDiagrams is available
+- (Optionally) a model diagram if the `ModelMermaidDiagram` object is included in the model definition.

 This summary is useful for documentation, collaboration, and reproducibility.